Snakes And Their Endless Habitats: 10 Facts

 © Wikimedia Commons User: JavierValencia2005 – CC BY-SA 4.0

-Off the Baja California coast, Isla Tortuga is home to a unique rattlesnake, simply called the Isla Tortuga rattlesnake, an offshoot of the west diamondback that became stranded and evolved.
+Off the Baja California coast, Isla Tortuga is home to a unique rattlesnake, simply called the Isla Tortuga rattlesnake, an offshoot of the western diamondback that became stranded and diverged.
 There’s so many rattlesnakes on the island’s beautiful beaches that tourists are practically stepping on them, so most keep a safe distance in boats.

 3 Urban lovers